Anu Productions

-ANU Productions is a theatre company based in Dublin, Ireland.
+ANU Productions is a theatre company based in Dublin, Ireland that combines visual art, dance, and theatre.

 The company

 ANU was founded in 2009 by 5 artists from various disciplines Owen Boss (visual artist), Louise Lowe (director), Hannah Mullan (producer) Sophie Motley (director), and Sarah Jane Shiels (lighting designer).

 The company state that they are devoted to an interdisciplinary approach to performance / installation that cross-pollinates visual art, dance and theatre in an intensely collaborative way.
 Examples of this can be seen in Basin, Memory Deleted and World's End Lane.

 Owen Boss

 Owen holds a Masters of Fine Art from the National College of Art and Design.
 Exhibitions include Camera Obscura at the Lighthouse Cinema Smithfield (2009), Punctum at Project Arts Centre for Project Brand New (2008), Tumbledowntown for The Artists room at Hotel Ballymun, Pleasures and Wayward Distractions at Broadstone Gallery (2007) and Art and Possibility at Irish Museum of Modern Art (2007).